Updated: January 9, 2026

-The D3 Visa is a residence visa designed for highly qualified professionals, such as researchers, professors, senior executives, health professionals, and IT specialists who are looking to work in Portugal, allowing them to apply for a temporary residence permit that is initially valid for two years.
+This residence visa is designed for highly qualified professionals, such as researchers, professors, senior executives, health professionals, and IT specialists, allowing them to apply for a temporary residence permit that is initially valid for two years.

-• What is the Portugal D3 Visa
+Key Takeaways about the Portugal D3 Visa

 An Overview of the Portugal D3 Visa